Our products

 March 2, 2026Lalo González Rodríguez⏱ 13 min de lectura

-Summary: Cod comes in three main forms: fresh, salted, and desalted.
+Summary: Cod is available in three main forms: fresh, salted, and desalted.
 Each has distinct characteristics in terms of flavor, texture, price, and culinary use.
 Choosing the right form is as important as choosing good cod: the recipe you have in mind determines which one you need.
-In this guide, we compare all three, with a quick reference table and recommendations by dish type.
+In this guide, we compare the three, with a quick reference table and recommendations by dish type.

-A very common mistake is to think that fresh, salted, and desalted cod are the same product in different phases.
+A very common mistake is to think that fresh, salted, and desalted cod are the same product in different stages.
 They are not.
-They are three gastronomically different products that, although they come from the same species (Gadus morhua), offer completely distinct mouthfeel experiences.
+They are three gastronomically different products that, although originating from the same species (Gadus morhua), offer completely different experiences on the palate.

-Choosing the correct format is the first important decision when cooking cod.
-Before the origin, before the cut, before the technique: the format conditions everything else.
+Choosing the correct form is the first important decision when cooking cod.
+Before origin, before cut, before technique: the form dictates everything else.

 Fresh cod: what it is and when to use it

 Fresh cod is fish that has been recently caught, with no preservation process beyond refrigeration.
-It arrives in your kitchen like any other fresh fish: with its natural moisture, intact proteins, and delicate flavor.
+It arrives in your kitchen like any other fresh fish: with its natural moisture, its proteins intact, and its delicate flavor.

 Characteristics of fresh cod